Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Compatibility issues with WordPress version 3.6 has been fixed.

 = 1.1.1 =
 * Active type tab in the charts library was fixed.
 * Library styles were updated.